 Adding race improves efficacy of economic populism, and reduces support for opposition views.
+Further, state-based research demonstrates that calling out attacks on Black and brown communities effectively counters right-wing tropes about "handouts" and lack of work ethic.
 The following messages were tested in a split sample against an opposition message, with one colorblind version and the other expressly invoking race.